Sun spots Bioscor International

 Is it necessary to remove age spots, sun spots, liver spots?

-Ways to Prevent Further Solar Lentigines (Sun spots) or hyperpigmentation
+Ways to Prevent Further Sun spots or Hyperpigmentation

 Protecting the skin from UV rays can help prevent the occurrence of additional hyperpigmentation on your skin.
 Following a few simple things can help you prevent sun spots such as: